kikikita/Immersia/README.md

 ## Secret of Success

 The main challenge was integrating multiple generative services while ensuring acceptable response times.
 We optimized prompts, leveraged asynchronous programming, executed parallel generation requests, and stored intermediate results in Redis.
 This approach minimized response times and significantly enhanced user experience.

-We also prioritized content safety, implementing prompt checks to eliminate any possibility of generating undesirable images or audio.

 ## What’s Next?